0w0Demonic/AquaHotkey/docs/basics.md

 - *Don't be afraid to give your classes clear, verbose names.*

-  The extensions that you write are *global classes*, which are visible across the scripts you use.
-Giving clear names will save you lots of work in the long run.
+  The extensions that you write are *global classes*, visible across the entire script - or even worse, across multiple different scripts.
+It's a good idea to give extension classes clear and verbose names.

   ```ahk
   class DefaultEmptyString extends AquaHotkey {